Aesthetes/NFT_XLS20d_visualizer/README.md

 # NFT_XLS20d_visualizer
 An NFT visualizer for XRPL NFTs built on the XLS-20d standard.

-Built on Ubuntu 20.04 using firebase as a testing/local deployment environment.
+Built on Ubuntu 20.04 using firebase as a testing/deployment environment.

 You can run it by launching:
 ```